-Location information includes latitude, longitude, street address, ZIP Code, city, county, and state.

-- Replacement Value is the cost to replace a risk should it be damaged or destroyed.
+- Location information includes latitude, longitude, street address, ZIP Code, city, county, and state. - Replacement Value is the cost to replace a risk should it be damaged or destroyed.
 This includes damage to a building (Coverage A and Coverage B) and its contents (Coverage C) as well as any cost due to loss of use (Coverage D).
-Note true replacement value is different from the coverage limits of a policy and also is different from market value. - Primary Risk Characteristics of a building include the construction type and occupancy class of a building.
-It also includes other risk characteristics such as year built, number of stories, and special building modifiers to help protect against perils such as earthquake, hurricane, and severe thunderstorm damage.
+Note true replacement value is different from the coverage limits of a policy. - Primary Risk Characteristics of a building include the construction type and occupancy class of a building.
+It also includes other risk characteristics such as year built, number of stories, and special building modifiers to help protect against perils such as earthquake, hurricane and severe thunderstorm damage.
 Vulnerability functions have been developed by AIR to account for many building characteristics in the calculation of damage.